-Before you get the best heating and cooling unit for your home, you should know how these units work first.
+Before you get the best cooling and heating unit for your home, you should know how these units work first.

 Air conditioners often have four main components: refrigerant, compressor, condenser coil, and evaporator coil.
 Heaters, on the other hand, have a furnace and heat pump.
-Complete HVAC systems have additional control systems to regulate their heating and cooling systems.
+Complete HVAC systems have additional control systems to regulate their cooling and heating systems.

 Refrigerants are select chemicals with ideal thermodynamic properties for heat transfer/exchange.
 It is in liquid form in its normal state.